additiveinverse/placeguntohead/contents/articles/ashes.md

 template: article.jade
 tags: 'Burnplate no.1'
 ---
+ashes
+like snow

-ashes float like snow flakes after what they once were burns away
+after what they were burns away

 - fire
 - - smoke